FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

+Now, suppose $(\calH, \overline W)$ has a single extended component (and an empty dangling set).
+Let $L$, the first tag block of $\calH$, have the tag $\otimes$.
+By Proposition~\ref{prop:one-extended-component}, $(\calH-L, W:=\overline W-L)$ has only one extended component (and an empty dangling set), which proves part (a).
+Moreover, the first tag block for this extended component cannot have the tag $\otimes$ because otherwise this tag block should have been part of $L$ itself (by definition of tag block).
+This proves part (b).
+Part (c) follows from (a) and (b). \ep

 Unlike free and semiring variables, it is possible for the same product variable to appear multiple times in the expression tree.
-In Example~\ref{ex:intuition}, $X_7$ occurs three times in three different sub-expressions, and we can think of them as three different variables $X_7, X'_7$, and $X''_7$ which all have domains $\Dom(X_7) = \Dom(X'_7) = \Dom(X''_7)$ and rewrite $\varphi$ as:
+In Example~\ref{ex:intuition2} above, $X_3$ occurs twice in the expression tree, depicted in Fig.~\ref{fig:prod:compress:a}.
+We can think of those two occurrences of $X_3$ as two different variables $X_3$ and $X'_3$ with identical domains $\Dom(X_3) = \Dom(X'_3)$ and rewrite $\varphi$ as:

 Luckily, the distribution of product variables (with their multiple copies) in the expression tree exhibits some nice properties, some of which do not even hold for semiring variables.
 Those nice properties enable us to take care of multiple copies of product variables.